chocolatey/choco-wiki/CommandsReference.md

   this flag for choco to continue.
 ```

+### How To Pass Options / Switches

+You can pass options and switches in the following ways:

+ * `-` - except for normal switches (not 1 character) when using option name blending, see below.
+ * `--` - except for one character switches
+ * `+`
+ * `/`

+You can also include or not include an equals sign `=` between options and values.
+And quote the values.

-You have options on how to pass option names, but if you use blended short names (one character switches) you must use -- to specify other args that are not a single character. e.g. -d (debug), -f (force), -v (verbose), and -y (confirm yes) can be blended as -dfvy, but you must use --version instead of -version.
+You have options on how to pass option names, but if you use blended short names (one character switches) you must use `--` to specify other args that are not a single character. e.g. -d (debug), -f (force), -v (verbose), and -y (confirm yes) can be blended as -dfvy, but you must use --version instead of -version.